mjs/imapclient/README.rst

 IMAP Servers
 ------------
-IMAPClient is heavily tested against Dovecot, Gmail, Fastmail.fm (who use a modified Cyrus implementation) and occasionally Microsoft Exchange.
+IMAPClient is heavily tested against Dovecot, Gmail, Fastmail.fm (who use a modified Cyrus implementation), Office365 and Yahoo.
 Access to accounts on other IMAP servers/services for testing would be greatly appreciated.

 Interactive Console
 -------------------